Zuisei's Writing

 Featured Article

-This article originally appeared in Tricycle Online: The Buddhist Review, July 10, 2025.
+This article originally appeared as a series in Tricycle: The Buddhist Review, Winter 2024 – Fall 2025.

 When we pair the three doors of body, speech, and mind with the three sila factors: right speech, right action, right livelihood, we have instructions for good and ethical living